Michelle Legge

 Whether you are freelancing or working for a company that pays employees in crypto, you can't escape Income Tax.

-Any crypto - BTC or otherwise - received as income is taxed at market value at the time you received them so make sure you declare this income on your annual tax return or you might end up facing the tax hammer.
+Any crypto received as income is taxed at market value at the time you received it, so make sure you declare this income on your annual tax return.

 INCOME TAX